 Let’s get one thing out of the way right now.
 DPF back exhaust systems are a joke!
 I can’t tell you how many people have bought one online and then called me up to yell at me because it didn’t change the sound of their truck and they didn’t get better mileage…..
 REALLY!
 The DPF is what makes your truck quiet, the DPF is what is killing your fuel economy.
 Hooking up a bigger pipe to the back of the DPF is not going to change anything except the way the tail pipe looks.
 So if you want a better looking exhaust then buy one, but don’t waste your money on a DPF back exhaust system thinking it is going to change anything else on your truck.

 The single most important factor that is going to make your truck perform better is a Water Methanol Injection System.
 The methanol helps the diesel fuel to achieve a more complete burn so there is no heavy soot going through the exhaust.
 It also helps to cool the engine down and lower the exhaust gas temperatures.
 One of the best features though; is the fact that the water methanol is injected into the intake elbow or manifold which cleans any old EGR soot out of the engine.
 It also keeps the intake clean for the lifespan of the truck.
 To read more about Water Methanol Injection see my review on that.

 So with the lift pump, the tuner, the cold air intake and the water methanol installed your truck will be getting better mileage than a stock 5.9L Cummins that didn’t have emissions systems.
 You aren’t doing anything illegal and your truck should rarely go through a regen cycle if it does at all.
-A few local trucks we have done here in Washington state have reported that it has been over a year since their last regen with these parts installed.
+A few local trucks we have done here in Georgia, have reported that it has been over a year since their last regen with these parts installed.